Video: Rainforest Animals

 Little plants, ferns, vines and shrubs grow in the understory of a rainforest.
 Here you find animals that are good at climbing – such as the chameleon.
 With its feet it can grasp branches and it also has a prehensile tail to hold on to them tightly.
 Due to its slow movements it can easily be mistaken for a leaf.
 The squirrel monkey is not able to use its tail to hold on branches.
 It serves as a kind of balancing pole instead.
 The coati feeds on insects, spiders, and fruit.
 It enjoys its life in the trees so much that it even stays up there at night and actually sleeps on a branch.

 The canopy is the highest habitat in the tropical rainforest.
 It is about 100-150 feet (30-45 meters) above the ground.
 80% of the rainforest animals live here.A particularly cute rainforst bird is the toucan.
 Although its bill appears to be extremely heavy, it is very light because it is hollow inside.
 With its sharp edges the toucan cracks fruit and nuts.

 Who would have thought that large and heavy apes such as the orangutan live in trees?
 They are rarely seen on the ground and spend most of their time up in the canopy.

 The sloth almost spends its entire life up in the trees.
 Its claws resemble meat hooks and save the sloth from falling down.
 As the sloth always hangs on branches upside down, they have their fur parting on the belly instead of its head and back.

 And what’s above the canopy?
-The trees in the rainforest can get up to 100 m high!
+The trees in the rainforest can get up to 330 feet (100 meters) high!
 This is the habitat of animals such as the crowned eagle, the colobus monkey, and the fruitbat.